alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 ## Classical Picture

+First, what was the state of Physics _before_ Einstein?
-Let us first understand what the picture of classical physics was before the time of Einstein.
+Let us try to understand a bit the picture of classical physics.

 ## What Is Stuff Made of